-Remember to come back to this guide after watching the film...
-My Life, My Goals Getting ready to work on your goal - making some simple changes EXETER
+To view the film go to: https://bit.ly/3k9J2iT My Life, My Goals Getting ready to work on your goal - making some simple changes EXETER

 Getting ready to work on your goal - making some simple changes

 We have found it helpful to make some adjustments to how we go about our lives.
 But be warned - what works for one of us can make it harder for someone else!
 It is often trial and error to find the right solutions and everyone is different.

 Simplify things

 Adjust chores or tasks to make them simpler.

 Example